 - A no-fault claim based on your PIP policy to provide compensation for your medical care and a portion of your lost wages up to the policy limits

-- Collision coverage, if you carry it, to pay for repair or replacement of your vehicle
+- Collision coverage, if you carry it, to pay for the repair or replacement of your vehicle

-- Underinsured and uninsured motorist (UM) coverage, an optional policy, but one that will cover a wide range of damages following this type of accident, if you have it
+- Underinsured and uninsured motorist (UIM/UM) coverage, an optional policy, but one that will cover a wide range of damages following this type of accident, if you have it

 If you do not carry these optional insurance policies, or if they do not cover your expenses and losses, we may be able to file a personal injury lawsuit against the at-fault driver.
 Recovering compensation in this type of case can prove difficult because most people who have the means to pay this type of expense out of pocket carry auto insurance or otherwise meet the terms of the state’s financial responsibility law.

-Sometimes, we find a case where the driver has no insurance but has the assets to cover your damages or will likely have the money to pay for your losses in the near future.
+Sometimes, a driver has no insurance but has the assets to cover your damages or will likely have the money to pay for your losses in the near future.
 This allows us to build a case and possibly get a court judgment against the driver, holding them liable for their negligence and recovering the damages you need and deserve.
-Some people can get these damages through their insurance companies via uninsured liability motorist coverage in their policies.
+Some people can get these damages if they have an uninsured liability motorist policy.

-The Law Firm of Anidjar & Levine Can Help You Recover Compensation
+Lawyers from the Law Offices of Anidjar & Levine Can Help You Recover Compensation

-If you are suffering from injuries after a West Palm car accident, you are not alone.
-We are available to manage your claim against the parties responsible for your accident.
+If you are suffering from injuries after a West Palm Beach car accident, you are not alone.
+Our lawyers are available to manage your claim or lawsuit against the parties responsible for your accident.
 If we are successful, you will recover compensation to help pay for your accident-related expenses.

 Contact our staff today to find out more about what our attorneys can do for you.
-If you wish to work with car accident lawyers, West Palm Beach personal injury legal representation from the Law Offices of Anidjar & Levine is only a call away.
-We can help Floridians recovering from car accidents, dog bites, or falls seek compensation through a personal injury claim.
-We can also help people whose loved ones unfortunately did not survive such accidents file wrongful death lawsuits.
+If you wish to work with us, legal representation from the Law Offices of Anidjar & Levine is only a phone call away.
+Call (561) 721-0080 now.